The year is 1895 and Martians have invaded Surrey, destroying everything in sight with their heat rays…

 The property boasts five spacious bedrooms – perfect for a growing family.

-This home also benefits from a large kitchen, with plenty of space for friends and family.
+This home also benefits from a beautiful modern kitchen and dining area with plenty of space for friends and family.

 The five acres of communal gardens at Oldfield Wood are exceptional.